-- Four issues of the Ricardian Bulletin, the Society's lively and informative members' magazine published in March, June, September, and December.
-Every issue includes topical news and features about the work of the Society and other items of interest which have relevance to Richard III and his times, including media coverage.
-There are also historical articles focusing on the late fifteenth century; exploring new subjects or re-examining old ones and always based on new research or fresh interpretations.
-Every issue carries at least one article relating specifically to Richard III.
+- Four issues of the Ricardian Bulletin, the Society's lively and informative members' magazine.
+Every issue includes topical news and features about the work of the Society and other items of interest which have relevance to Richard III and his times.

 - One issue of The Ricardian, the Society's historical journal.
 The journal publishes original articles on Ricardian and associated topics together with book reviews of recent historical publications.
 Material is contributed by both members and non-members.

-- Opportunities to join and participate in the activities of as many local Branches and Groups as desired, of which there are over twenty in the UK.
-There are also Branches in America, Australia, Canada and New Zealand as well as a Continental Group.
-Activities usually combine a programme of meetings and talks and, in the UK, visits to Ricardian sites.
+- Opportunities to join and participate in the activities of Branches and Groups, of which there are over twenty in the UK.
+There are also Branches in America, Australia, Canada and New Zealand as well as a Continental Group and Ireland Groups.

-- Opportunity to attend the AGM held in early October in London, and every third year in another UK city.
-This is the main venue for members to meet each other and network.
+- Opportunity to attend the AGM held in early October.
+This is a real opportunity for members from all Branches and Groups to meet each other and network.
 In addition to the formal proceedings other attractions include a guest speaker, craft and book stalls.